home-assistant/home-assistant.io/source/_integrations/influxdb.markdown

   default: 8086
 username:
   type: string
   description: "**1.xx only** The username of the database user.
-The user needs read/write privileges on the database"
+The user needs read/write privileges on the database."
   required: inclusive
 password:
   type: string